Schizas puts Canada into final round of figure skating team event

 The Canadians were already in an unenviable position when Canadian champion Keegan Messing missed the team's charter to Beijing due to a positive COVID-19 test.

-Tasked with replacing Messing on short notice, Roman Sadovsky had a shaky short program to finish eighth out of nine skaters.
+Tasked with replacing Messing on short notice, Sadovsky struggled in his short program as well, downgrading his quad jump to finish eighth out of nine skaters.

-Piper Gilles and Paul Poirier, the reigning world bronze medallists, were fourth in ice dance and Kirsten Moore-Towers and Michael Marinaro were fifth in pairs to move the Canadians up to sixth overall on Friday.
+Messing, the reigning Canadian champion, is en route to Beijing via Milan after passing the required four COVID-19 tests.
+He's scheduled to arrive Monday, a day before the men's singles event begins with the short program.

-Since substitutions are permitted, Skate Canada has said that Vanessa James and Eric Radford will skate the pairs free program.
+Piper Gilles and Paul Poirier, the reigning world bronze medallists, were fourth in the rhythm dance of the team event on Friday, while Kirsten Moore-Towers and Michael Marinaro were fifth in pairs, moving Canada into sixth going into Sunday.

-Sadovsky was scheduled to skate the men's free program later Sunday, while the pairs and ice dance are Monday.
+Since substitutions are permitted, Skate Canada has said that Vanessa James and Eric Radford will skate the pairs free program Monday.

 Canada took silver in the team event when it made its debut at the 2014 Sochi Games, then won gold in 2018 with a squad anchored by ice dance stars Tessa Virtue and Scott Moir and also featuring world champions Patrick Chan and Kaetlyn Osmond.